-The war that began in Ukraine is an unprecedented event in a recent history.
-A war in which there are no rules, in which civilian objects, homes, kindergartens and hospitals are bombed and shelled.
-A war in which the victims are innocent Ukrainians civilians - mothers, children, the sick ones.
+The war that began in Ukraine is an unprecedented event in recent history.
+A war in which there are no rules and in which civilian objects, homes, kindergartens, and hospitals are bombed and shelled.
+A war in which the victims are innocent Ukrainians civilians: mothers, children, and the sick.

 A war that has already forced almost 5 million people to flee the country.
 Among them are also patients with rare diseases.
-And even more patients with rare diseases remain in Ukraine - uncertain whether they will be able to escape and whether anyone will support them in their evacuation and secure their treatment.
+And even more patients with rare diseases remain in Ukraine, uncertain of whether they will be able to escape and whether anyone will support them in their evacuations and secure their treatments.

-Since the beginning of the war, we have been doing our best to prevent patients with rare diseases from Ukraine from feeling abandoned and left with their difficulties.
-We support them in many ways: we help them fleeing from the war, we provide treatment in Poland and other European countries, we offer legal and information assistance, and finally we provide on-site support for the Ukrainian patients and medical community.
+Since the beginning of the war, we have been doing our best to prevent Ukrainian patients with rare diseases from feeling abandoned and left to deal with their difficulties alone.
+We support them in many ways: we help them to flee the war, we provide treatment in Poland and other European countries, we offer legal assistance and provide information, and finally, we provide on-site support for Ukrainian patients and the medical community.

-Now it turns from an ad hoc project, forced by the situation, into a well-thought-out support system - with dedicated team responsible for specific actions.
+Now it turns from an ad hoc project, forced by the situation, into a well-thought-out support system with a dedicated team responsible for specific actions.